IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

   - Traversable Types `Create Class: Class`.
   - Use Child Mappings From `Create Class: Class`.

-Add the following Mapping Types to the `Element Mapping` by right-clicking and selecting `Add Mapping Type` and set their properties accordingly:
+Add the following Mapping Types to the `Element Mapping` by right-clicking and selecting the `Add Mapping Type` option and set their properties accordingly:

-### Invocation Mapping
+### Invocation mapping

 - Source Types `Command: Command`.
 - Target Types `Create Class: Class`.
 - Represents `Invokable`.

-Example of an Invocation mapping:
 ![Invocation mapping](images/invocation-mapping.png)

+_Example of an Invocation mapping._

 This mapping method facilitates the creation of an instance or execution of an operation on a target Entity.
 This can be done by directly calling the Entity's constructor, either explicitly or implicitly, or by solely executing the Entity's operation.
 To illustrate, a `CreateOrderCommand` could correspond to the constructor of an `Order` class, initializing necessary fields directly.
-This approach guarantees a consistent and foreseeable setup of the target entity.

-### Data Mapping
+### Data mapping

 - Source Types `Field: DTO-Field`, `Collection Field: DTO-Field`.
 - Target Types `Set Attribute: Attribute`, `Set Association Target End: Association Target End`.
 - Represents `Data`.

-Example of a Data mapping:
 ![Data Mapping](images/data-mapping.png)

+_Example of a Data mapping._

 This type of mapping is intended for direct assignment of values from fields in the source object to attributes or relationships in the target object.
 It handles both s ingle-value fields and collections.
 By defining these mappings, fields from a command or DTO can be accurately transferred and mapped to corresponding properties of a domain entity, ensuring data integrity and consistency.
 For example, the `RefNo` and `CreatedDate` attributes of an `Order` entity can be directly mapped from fields in a command or DTO, ensuring each attribute is correctly populated.

-## Create Context Menus
+## Create Command element extensions

+An _Element Extension_ allows extension of behaviour of an Element defined in another module, such as adding a context menu option.
+We're going to want to want to extend `Command` elements to have a context menu option to:

+- Right-click the `Explicit Mapper Settings` element and select the Within this folder, create a `Designer Settings` item named `Command Extension`.
+- Set the `Extended Designers` property to reference the `Services` designer.
+- Add an `Element Extension` with the name `Command Extension` and target the `Command` type from the CQRS module.

+## Add a context menu option to Commands to create a mapping

 To provide a way for users to create these Element Mappings between Commands and Domain Classes and to map the data flow between them, context menus will be added to enable the user to perform those functions.

 To create the `Map To Element` association and perform the `Element Mapping` mapping, we need to set up their context menu options.

-On the `Command Extension`, ensure that the `[context menu]` element exists by right-clicking on it and selecting `Add Menu Options`.
+On the `Command Extension`, ensure that the `[context menu]` element exists by right-clicking on it and selecting the `Add Menu Options` option.

-On the `[context menu]` element, right-click and select `Add Association Creation`.
+On the `[context menu]` element, right-click and selecting the `Add Association Creation` option.
 Name it `Add element mapping` and set the type to `Map To Element`.

 Next, go to the `Map To Element` association and locate the `Map To Element Target End` destination end.
 Ensure it too has the `[context menu]` created by selecting `Add Menu Options` when right-clicking on the element.